 Yes.
-Online therapy is an option.
+Online therapy is provided.

 The short answer is no. I currently focus on individual work.
 Relationships are important in our lives and I work with you to recognize what is happening inside you and within relationships to help you establish boundaries.
 There is a lot that can change in relationships when you become aware of internal patterns and work on healing the hurt places inside of you.